Career Counseling & Assessment

 - The Job & Internship Fair, held in both the fall and spring semesters,allows students to interact with recruiters and learn about potential job and internship opportunities.
 These recruiters come from both local and distant locations.

 The On Campus Recruiting program at Binghamton University provides undergraduate and graduate students the opportunity to interview with hiring organizations for full-time permanent and internship positions.
 Employers from a variety of for-profit, non-profit, and government organizations (link to who recruits at BU once it’s finalized) have participated in past semesters.
 In addition, students are strongly encouraged to attend employer information sessions to learn more about recruiting organizations and make initial contact with employers.
-All interview and information session schedules are managed through eRecruiting.
+All interview and information session schedules are managed through hireBING.

-The Fleishman Career Center coordinates several programs that offer students opportunities to explore career options and gain valuable experience:
+The Fleishman Center coordinates several programs that offer students opportunities to explore career options and gain valuable experience: